okta/okta-signin-widget/src/v3/README.md

 The 3rd-generation Sign-in Widget is more accessible, and uses modern frameworks with a better user and developer experience.
 It's built from the ground up for the Okta Identity Engine, and removes support for the Okta Classic Engine.

-If you're using previous generation with code customization, this new generation has breaking changes that will require manual upgrade.
+If you're using a previous generation with code customizations, this new generation has breaking changes that will require manual upgrade.
 If you don't have code customizations, upgrading should be simple.

 | Widget generation  | Included in release versions   | Okta platform   | Internal frameworks   |
 | ---                | ---                            | ---             | ---                   |